-Trump's lawyers deny his under investigation
+Trump's lawyers deny he's under investigation

 “No answer is probably the most troubling answer in criminal defense,” said Cohen.

 I have to say that I find this argument farfetched.
-It would imply that Mueller is failing to tell Trump that he is under investigation despite the story being all over the newspapers, which not only seems to me completely unethical but grossly unfair and improper if it is true.
+It would imply that Mueller is failing to tell Trump that he is under investigation despite the story being all over the newspapers, which not only seems to me completely unethical but if it is true grossly unfair and improper.

 Besides I cannot believe that if Mueller really were investigating the President of the United States he would not inform the Justice Department of this, and that they in turn would not pass on this information to the President himself.
 It is an error in my opinion to draw parallels between an investigation of the President of the United States and other criminal investigations.
 In the case of the President – the country’s head of state and chief executive – far more rigorous procedures must apply.